 Vision.
 The vision of the department is to be recognized for exceptional undergraduate and graduate education in the art, science, and practice of mechanical engineering.

 Mission.
-The mission of the department is to offer students nationally recognized educational opportunities grounded in the fundamentals of mechanical engineering and involving state-of-the-art technology.
-The department programs support technological development and innovation to meet many goals, including the needs of society.
+The mission of the department is to offer students nationally recognized educational opportunities grounded in the fundamentals of mechanical engineering and state-of-the-art technology.
+The department programs support technological development and innovation to meet many goals, including the needs of the society.
 Faculty and student participation in design projects, research, or other similar activities is considered essential to their professional development.
 The education opportunities are to take place in a collegial environment of effective instruction and counsel.

 Student Outcomes.
 Student outcomes are statements of the expectations for the knowledge and skills that students should possess when they graduate with a B.S. in Mechanical Engineering from Texas Tech University.

 Graduates of the program must demonstrate the following:

 Program Overview.
 Mechanical engineering is the broadest of the engineering disciplines with a curriculum providing a strong foundation in mathematics and the physical sciences of chemistry and physics followed by an in-depth education in five of the principal engineering sciences—thermal science, fluids engineering, mechanics and materials, dynamics and controls, and mechanical design.
 The program in mechanical engineering provides students the ability to apply their engineering, mathematics, and science knowledge to design mechanical systems and to solve engineering problems.
 Students learn to design and conduct experiments, to communicate effectively, to function in teams, and to utilize modern engineering tools.
 Students gain an understanding of their professional and ethical responsibilities as engineers.
 Perhaps most important, students are prepared for the life-long learning necessary to function effectively as the practice of engineering evolves.